jinzhuer/Light-R1/README.md

-# Light-R1: Surpassing R1-Distill from Scratch\* with \$1000 through Curriculum SFT & DPO
+# Light-R1: Surpassing R1-Distill in Math from Scratch\* with \$1000 through Curriculum SFT & DPO

 *\*from models without long COT*